Higher dimensional analogon of Borcea-Voisin Calabi-Yau manifolds, their Hodge numbers and $L$-functions: Kummer type Calabi-Yau manifolds

-The manifold $\mathcal{X}_{d,n}$ has a trivial canonical bundle and hence it is a Calabi-Yau manifold if the outer Hodge numbers vanishes As we shall in Corollary \ref{zerowe} this conditions immediately satisfy when $X_{1},$ $X_{2},$ $\ldots,$ $X_{n}$ are Calabi-Yau manifolds.
+The manifold $\mathcal{X}_{d,n}$ has a trivial canonical bundle and hence it is a Calabi-Yau manifold if the outer Hodge numbers vanish As we see in Corollary \ref{zerowe} this condition is immediately satisfied when $X_{1},$ $X_{2},$ $\ldots,$ $X_{n}$ are Calabi-Yau manifolds.

 In \cite{Burii3}, \cite{CH} the special case of the above theorem, when $X_{i}=E_{d}$ was considered.

 \begin{Thm}[\cite{CH}, \cite{Burii3}] If $d=2,3,4,6$ then there exists a crepant resolution Consequently, $X_{d,n}:=\tyldaa{E_{d}^{n}/G_{d,n}}$ is an $n$-dimensional Calabi-Yau manifold. \end{Thm}